1982–83 AEK Athens F.C. season: Overview

-Even though the championship started with a defeat by Ethnikos Piraeus, the team continued well.
-As time progressed, the relations of some players with the coach, as well as the concerns of the management of the club about the physical condition of the players, caused controversy in the face of the coach.
-The culmination of all this was the home game of the 13th game against OFI.
+Even though the Championship started with a defeat by Ethnikos Piraeus, the team continued well.
+As time progressed, the relations of some players with the manager, as well as the concerns of the management of the club about the physical condition of the players, caused controversy in the face of the manager.
+This culminated in the home match of the 13th matchday against OFI.
 AEK were leading by 2–0 and eventually were defeated by 2–3, which resulted in the dismissal of Čajkovski.
-The decision to expel the Croatian coach was opposed by the vast majority of the fans of the club, as until that moment AEK were in the race for the championship, just 1 point behind the first Olympiacos.
-The technical leadership of AEK was taken over temporarily for the next five games by Kostas Nestoridis.
-From the 19th game on the bench of AEK, the well-known from his term at Panathinaikos and Olympiacos, Helmut Senekowitsch was hired.
-The changes of coaches also greatly affected the course of the team.
-The team finished in the 3rd place, equaling with AEL and 5 points behind the Olympiacos.
+The decision to dismiss the Croatian manager was opposed by the vast majority of the fans of the club, as until that moment AEK were in the race for the championship, just 1 point behind the first Olympiacos.
+Kostas Nestoridis took charge of the team for the next five games.
+From the 19th matchday onwards, Helmut Senekowitsch, well known for his spells at Panathinaikos and Olympiacos, was appointed manager.
+The constant changes of manager also affected the performance of the team.
+The team finished in third place, level on points with AEL and 5 points behind the Olympiacos.
 Thomas Mavros emerged as the club's top scorer in the league with 19 goals.